india-pxyz/aip-queries/README.md

 # troubleshooting

-Queries used for general troubleshooting of AIP campaigns + clients
+This is a repository for queries that I commonly use for general troubleshooting of AIP campaigns + clients.